And For Our Next Trick: Twuzzer.com

 I wasn’t of course, about to buy a television to fill this need.
 I don’t have the space and didn’t really want to add a cable tv bill on top of everything else I have to pay for every month.
 So, I built a web app instead.

-Infinitube is probably the simplest thing I’ve ever thrown together; all it is is a front-end for the YouTube-G Ruby Gem, coupled with Youtube’s own Javascript API.
+Infinitube is probably the simplest thing I’ve ever thrown together; all it is is a front-end for the YouTube-G Ruby Gem, coupled with Youtube’s own .
 I’m running a really barebones Rails application on PostgreSQL, with all of 2 plugins.
 Took about 8 hours or so from my first wireframe on Illustrator to the final production deploy.
 (It would have been even quicker if I didn’t have to clean out one of our old servers first so I’d actually have something to put this app on.)
 I briefly considered putting it on AppSpace, but for something that’s almost 100% personal use, I figured that $30/month was a bit much.

 Still trying to figure out a couple of things, e.g.: